Losing a loved one can feel even more devastating when their death was the result of someone else's negligence rather than natural causes.

 Did you lose a loved one in a Georgia personal injury accident?
 Are you wondering whether it's worth it to embroil your grieving family in a legal dispute?
 Van Sant Law is ready to assist you.

 Not only can we evaluate the strength of your case, but if you decide to take legal action, we can help protect your rights through each step of the process.
-Contact us today to schedule an appointment for a free initial consultation with a member of our legal team.
+Contact us online today or call our office directly at 404.991.5950 to schedule an appointment for a free initial consultation with a member of our legal team.